Monkeys and apes

 Rhesus monkeys, eating offerings of rice, Manakamana Kali Temple, central Nepal (top), and Swayambhunath.
 (Photos copyright © by Kaj Halberg)

-Rhesus monkeys, eating bananas, Varanasi.
+Rhesus monkeys, gnawing banana peels, Varanasi.
 (Photos copyright © by Kaj Halberg)

 These rhesus monkeys are eating biscuits, presented by a tourist, Manakamana Kali Temple.
 (Photos copyright © by Kaj Halberg)

-This young monkey is eating a piece of water melon, Varanasi.
+This young rhesus monkey is eating a piece of watermelon, Varanasi.
 (Photo copyright © by Kaj Halberg)

 This one is eating acacia leaves, Mount Popa, Myanmar.
 (Photo copyright © by Kaj Halberg)